 Starting a workman’s comp or BWC claim is actually quite simple.
 The filing of the first report of injury form (or “froi”) and supporting documentation from your doctor is all that is generally required to get...

-The vast majority of law offices these days specialize in a particular area or areas of the law.
-Larger firms may specialize in dozens of areas or more.
-At McKenzie & Snyder LLP we have made a calculated...
+Focused Practice, Stronger Results in Injury and Workers’ Comp Law The vast majority of law offices these days specialize in a particular area or areas of the law.
+Larger firms may specialize in dozens of...

-We are often hired by injured workers with bureau of workers comp (or “BWC”) claims after he or she receives notice of a hearing that will be held at one of the local industrial commission (or “IC”)...
+How Industrial Commission Hearings Impact Your Ohio Workers Comp Claim We are often hired by injured workers with bureau of workers comp (or “BWC”) claims after he or she receives notice of a hearing that will...

-It is often necessary for our firm to request additional conditions be added into a BWC or “workers comp” claim.
-The reason for this is that a claim may not be recognized or allowed for conditions or diagnoses...
+When Additional Conditions Are Needed in a BWC Claim It is often necessary for our firm to request additional conditions be added into a BWC or “workers comp” claim.
+The reason for this is that a claim may not...

-A free consultation with one of the highly qualified lawyers at McKenzie & Snyder LLP has several distinct benefits for those injured in an automobile crash, work injury, or other accident in the greater...
+Why a Free Legal Consultation Matters After an Injury A free consultation with one of the highly qualified lawyers at McKenzie & Snyder LLP has several distinct benefits for those injured in an automobile...

 When an Ohio employee is hurt on the job and has an allowed workers compensation claim (BWC) claim, there are a number of ways he/she may be paid or receive compensation.
 The following are several of the most...